KichoX/BMI-Calculator/README.md

 fun bmi calculator in apple style.

-Simple BMI calculator designed like an Apple style when everything is done in the back-end and only the result is printed on the screen.
+Simple BMI calculator designed in Apple style when everything is done in the back-end and only the result is printed on the screen.

 Step by step how i start and launch my calculator.js: